blottn/notes/functional/monad.md

 Also `liftM` has the same type signature as fmap so in _general_ fmap will equal liftM in your monad instance.

+> LiftM lifts a function into a monad

 Here's the function `liftM`

 ```Haskell